Motopony conjures something glorious and dangerous.

 The album’s most intriguing song is “1971,” a sauntering, strings-burnished ballad reminiscent of Pink Floyd’s “Us and Them.”
 It’s the only song on the album written by Daley.
 As Motopony’s guitar wizard, Daley drops eloquent riffs and creative leads atop Notter’s steady rhythm guitar.
 As lead singer and songwriter in a pair of Tacoma-based bands, Daley is also a bandleader, accustomed to calling shots.
 He’s known Blue for a long time but joined the band only last year, recruited to fill Motopony’s latest lead-guitar vacancy.

 Notter is Blue’s longtime confederate and disciple, “the Samwise to Daniel’s Frodo,” as Daley puts it.
 He’s been in the band almost since the beginning.
 Daley is more a foil, the Keith to Blue’s Mick.

-There’s love between Daley and Blue—and there’s tension.
+There’s love between Daley and Blue—and there’s something less friendly.
 They’ve come to blows before, drunk after a gig in Houston, fired up from weeks on the road.
 Daley says they were just having fun but Blue got mean and almost killed him.
 They’re both strong personalities, eccentric dressers and phenomenal musicians.
 They both own Billy Jack-style Western hats and sometimes both wear them on stage.
-They’re still working out the push-pull of their relationship—which is good news for anyone watching a Motopony show.
+And they’re still working out the push-pull of their relationship—which is good news for anyone watching a Motopony show.

 + + + +